|

 Here is a closer view of the ponds and Bay from this part of the path.

-After walking along the path we turn left and head into the center of the gardens.
+The path going left ahead leads into the center of the gardens.

 The internal path heads toward a rock garden with a huge banyon tree on the right.

-Bridges and ponds can be seen ahead with trees and grass all around.
+Bridges and ponds can be seen ahead with trees and grass everywhere.

 In the center of the park is a Japanese tea house named Shoroan.